spierala/mini-rx-store/README.md

 `select` runs the selector on the App State and returns an Observable which will emit as soon as the _products_ data changes.

 ## Make simple things simple - The `MiniFeature` API
-If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `MiniFeature` instance (which is returned by the `MiniStore.feature` function)
+If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `MiniFeature` instance (which is returned by the `MiniStore.feature` function).

+You can update state without writing Actions and Reducers!
 #### Get hold of the MiniFeature instance
 ```
 private feature: MiniFeature<UserState> = MiniStore.feature<UserState>('users', initialState);